starbeamjs/starbeam/packages/universal/reactive/README.md

 This package contains the implementations of the reactive primitives.

+## Package surface status

+`@starbeam/reactive` is public for primitive reactive values such as `Cell`, `Marker`, `Formula`, and `CachedFormula`.

+The package currently also exports lower-level tracking-frame, runtime setup, protocol, and debug helpers used by Starbeam adapters and runtime packages.
+Those exports are not the app/library primitive surface described in this README.
+They remain exported for compatibility while their long-term package home is decided.

 Reactive primitives must be used with an implementation of `Runtime`, which basically means that they must be used together with `@starbeam/runtime`.